 Put both beads on the wire and form a wrapped loop.

 Cut four pieces of wire and wrap them around

 Add beads of your choice to the legs and finish off

 Thanks for looking

-Sign up to my email list (at the top of the page on the right) to get all new tutorials and other beading info and updates straight to your inbox.
+Sign up to my email list to get all new tutorials and other beading info and updates straight into your inbox.